 General managers of operations are employed to oversee the overall operations of businesses.
 Their responsibilities include the improvement of the efficiency of the operations and overall management.
 They coordinate the primary performance goals for direct reporting functions and set the strategies for the organization.
 It is their responsibility to communicate strategy as well as results to employees.
 They also engage with the corporate officers in the strategic planning and development of the organization or enterprise.

 These skill sets are where the common ground ends though.
-An account operations manager responsibility is more likely to require skills like "reconciliations," "account management," "customer satisfaction," and "journal entries."
-Whereas a general manager of operations requires skills like "develop team," "financial statements," "logistics," and "continuous improvement."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an account operations manager are more likely to require skills like "reconciliations," "account management," "customer satisfaction," and "journal entries."
+On the other hand, a job as a general manager of operations requires skills like "develop team," "financial statements," "logistics," and "continuous improvement."
+As you can see, what employees do in each career varies considerably.

 On average, general managers of operations reach similar levels of education than account operations managers.
 General managers of operations are 2.4% more likely to earn a Master's Degree and 0.6% more likely to graduate with a Doctoral Degree.